 This shows a row of horizontal steam-driven compressors.
 The steam cylinders and flywheels are on the left and the compressor cylinders and air reservoirs on the right.
 The air was compressed to six atmospheres.
 (88 psi)

 The boilers were in an adjacent hall to the left, and the steam pipes coming horizontally through the wall before dropping down to the engines are clearly visible.

 Usine roughly means 'power-house'.

 From The Manufacturer and Builder, July (?)
 1889, p135.
 Courtesy Tom Bates

 Left: The boilers at the St-Fargeau usine: 1889

 There are nine Paxman 'Economic' return-flue double-furnace boilers nearest the viewer.
 The boilers were 14 foot long and 7' 6" in diameter.
 Paxman was a British firm and this caused trouble later as people thought the machinery should be made in France.
 At the far end were two boilers of the Meunier type.

 Three of the safety valves appear to be blowing off- a waste of steam and surely a hazard to the chap standing on top of the boilers.
-The boiler feed pumps can be seen at bottom right.
+Two boiler feed pumps with air reservoirs can be seen at bottom right.